Sublimation Green Printing Blue: A Complete Guide

 Issue 5: Wrong Color Mode in Design File

 For most desktop sublimation workflows, RGB is the safer default.
 Many sublimation print workflows and desktop printers expect RGB input and handle the final conversion during printing.
 Your ICC profile handles the conversion from RGB to CMYK.
-If your design file is saved in CMYK mode and the ICC profile is also trying to convert, the double conversion can shift colors, especially greens and teals.
+If your design file is saved in CMYK mode inside an RGB-based sublimation workflow, that can add an extra or mismatched conversion step, which may shift colors, especially greens and teals.
+CMYK is not always wrong, but for most beginners using Canva, Photoshop, and a vendor ICC profile, RGB is the safer default.

 Check your design software (Photoshop, Canva, or any other design tool) to make sure you are working in RGB.
 In Photoshop, go to Image > Mode > RGB Color.
 In Canva, files are automatically RGB which is correct for sublimation.